Electricity transformers

 machines that are much bigger and more energy-hungry than anything you

-have at home.
-Instead of running on 110-250 volts, they might use
+to the voltage it uses.
+So, instead of running on 110–250 volts, power-hungry machines might use

 users need different voltages.
 It makes sense to ship high-voltage